teamhide/fastapi-boilerplate/README.md

 class CurrentUser(BaseModel):
     id: int = None
 ```

-Just add more fields that you need.
+Simply add more fields based on your needs.

 ### AuthBackend